Docker (recommended)

 Configure container

-Create a directory for the configuration file of docker-compose.
+Create a directory for the Relution configuration files, e.g. for `docker compose.

 mkdir -p /opt/relution